eignxing/plugin.video.crackler/README.md

 Installation Instructions:

-Download the plugin zip file (Open plugin.video.crackler-%.%.%.zip link and choose "View raw").
+Download the latest release of the plugin zip file.

 In Kodi (XBMC), navigate to System->Settings and click "Add-ons."